 Purple = motivating and healing.
 Because purple is a combination of red and blue it has attributes of excitement and peacefulness at the same time.
 I believe purple is the ultimate color for healing and inspiration.
 When designing healthcare gardens, my favorite color combinations are purples, blues and greens.

 Setting the Mood: Colors for Outdoor Spaces.
-Author: Susan Combs Bauer, Landscape Architect and Founder of BauerCombs & Associates, Inc.
+Author: Susan Combs Bauer, Landscape Architect at BauerCombs & Associates, Inc.